Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 Take time for yourself

 Unplug, detach, veg.
 Do what works best for you, be that binging on Netflix or going for a run, calling an old friend or grabbing a meal with pals.
-Write in a journal, Journal, practice mindfulness, meditate, cook a meal, do yoga, connect with your environment, be tech free for a while, shower, read, have a nap!
+Write in a journal, practice mindfulness, meditate, cook a meal, do yoga, connect with your environment, be tech free for a while, shower, read, have a nap!
 And if short term breaks don't seem like the answer, try and get away for a while.
-Whether camping of 5 star hotels are more your style, remove yourself for a day or two (or ten if you can!) and give yourself permission to relax and enjoy life.
+Whether camping or 5 star hotels are more your style, remove yourself for a day or two (or ten if you can!) and give yourself permission to relax and enjoy life.

 Surround yourself with supportive people